 Below, you can see the exact same punch thrown by Former UFC Champ Tyron Woodley.
 This is a great image to compare with for several reasons.
 For one, Sakura and Tyron are both orthodox fighters, meaning they stand with their left side forward.

 Sakura and Tyron are both also punching with their right hand.
 Not only that, but they are throwing the same type of punch.
-The overhand right is characterized by dropping your head to the
+The overhand right is characterized by dropping your head to the left, while throwing your right hand over your head to strike your opponent.

 The overhand is also notorious for the amount of power it generates.
 In fact, the image of Tyron Woodley above was the punch that knocked out then-Champion Robbie Lawler, to win Woodley the Championship.